awm66/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 > *Currently Upstart does not offer mortgage orginiation for home purchases or refinance.
 This would be a natural extension of their product offerings and would fit well with their current lending AI ecosystem.
 Currently, Upstart only offers HELOC loans.*

 > *Another potential opportunity is to offer variable rate personal loans that adjust based upon changes in market conditions and/or borrow situations.
-Currently, Upstart only offers fixed rate unsecured loans, yet has the capability to forecast future defaults month-by-month with their proprietary Macro Index.*
+Currently, Upstart only offers fixed rate unsecured loans, yet has the capability to forecast future defaults month-by-month with their proprietary Upstart Macro Index (UMI).*

 > ![Macro Image](upstart_macro_index.png)

 * Why do you think that offering this product or service would benefit the company?
+> *The new mortgage offering would be congruent with their belief to increase mobility and opportunity.
+Clearly, mortgages are a fundamental need for people of all races, ages, and genders.*

+> *The variable rate personal loans would be consistent with their focus on more accurate, risk based pricing.*

 * What technologies would this additional product or service utilize?
 > *Based on the information provided and what I know so far in this course, I am unable to confidently state if any additional technology is required.
 Upstart appears to have what they need for AI and ML solutions.*

-* Why are thise technologies appropriate for your solution?
+* Why are these technologies appropriate for your solution?
+> *There is no credible information indicating that their existing technologies would not be sufficient to offer the new products.
+Upstart is already sitting well in terms of technology for AI and ML.*